Take a 1-min quiz to get a Weight Loss Plan! Male Female

 Should You Rest on Your Period?

-Taking things slow and resting during your period can help alleviate symptoms of fatigue, mood changes, and discomfort.
+Taking things slow and resting during your period can help alleviate signs of fatigue, mood changes, and discomfort.
 This doesn’t necessarily mean you have to stay in bed all day, but making time for self-care and relaxation can improve your overall well-being during menstruation.

 Here are some tips for practicing self-care and rest during your period: